What To Expect With an MRI Before Scheduling an Appointment

 MRIs use powerful magnets and radio waves to create detailed images of organs, bones, and soft tissues.
 From brain tumors and spinal cord injuries to joint problems and cardiovascular disease, MRIs can help provide safe and effective diagnostic information.

 However, many people are apprehensive of any medical procedure, even one that is as noninvasive and safe as an MRI.
-To alleviate any uncertainty about MRIs, read on to learn what to expect with an MRI
+To alleviate any uncertainty about MRIs, read on to learn what to expect with an MRI.

-A doctor guiding her patient into an MRI machine.
 What To Wear for an MRI Scan

 Even though clothing is usually the last thing people think about before going to the doctor, it can significantly impact an MRI scan.
 Given the magnetic nature of an MRI and the magnetic properties that metals have, even small pieces of metal can interfere with the imaging.